chrisbrandt003/random/README.md

 ## Installation

-To install this function in your project, you can either clone this repository or install it via npm if it's published as a package.
+To install this function in your project, you can clone this repository.

 ### Clone the Repository